raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 + Open the [Sense HAT emulator](https://trinket.io/mission-zero){:target="_blank"} for the Mission Zero project.

-You will see that three lines of code have been added automatically for you:
+You will see that three lines of code have been added for you automatically:

 ```python
 from sense_hat import SenseHat
 sense = SenseHat()
 sense.set_rotation(270)
 ```
-This code connects to the Astro Pi and makes sure the LED display is shown the correct way around in the Astro Pi display on the right.
-Leave it there because you'll need it.
+This code connects to the Astro Pi and makes sure the Astro Pi's LED display is shown the correct way around on the right.
+Leave the code there, because you'll need it.

 + Let's scroll a message across the screen.
-Add this code underneath the other code:
+Add this line below the other code:

 ```python
 sense.show_message("Astro Pi")
 ```

-+ Press the **Run** button and watch as the message "Astro Pi" scrolls across the LED matrix.
++ Press the **Run** button and watch as the message `Astro Pi` scrolls across the LED display.

 ![Scrolling message](images/scroll-message.gif)

 To display a different message, you can write anything you like between the quotation marks (`""`).

-**Note:** The Sense HAT can only display the Latin 1 character set, so only the following characters will be available.
+**Note:** The Sense HAT can only display the Latin 1 character set, meaning only the following characters will be available.
 Other characters will display as a `?`.

 ```
 +-*/!"#$><0123456789.=)(ABCDEFGHIJKLMNOPQRSTUVWXYZ